 Isle of Palms Beach

 is also called the Isle of Palms Park, and it is the biggest and most well-known stretch of sand in the area.
 Located in the center of the commercial district, it features a beautiful oceanfront with lifeguards on duty seasonally along the beach.
-Amenities include boardwalks and other accessible ramps, beach chair, umbrella rentals, ice cream and snack vendors, playgrounds, restrooms, a picnic area with grills, outdoor showers, and more.
+Amenities include boardwalks and other accessible ramps, beach chairs, umbrella rentals, ice cream and snack vendors, playgrounds, restrooms, a picnic area with grills, outdoor showers, and more.

 The hours vary depending on the season.
-From January to April, the beach is open to the public from 10 am to sunset from May to Labor Day, and from 9 am to 8 pm, and from September to December 10 am to sunset.
+From January to April, the beach is open to the public from 10 am to sunset from May to Labor Day, from 9 am to 8 pm, and from September to December 10 am to sunset.
 The park and beach are closed on Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Eve.